Here I’m presenting my unbiased SiteGround web hosting review.

 Suppose, you are a blogger actively producing content or running an e-commerce website, any start-up plan is sufficient for a year, and after that when the site starts growing, you need to switch the higher-level plans mostly the Cloud or VPS.

 In such cases, the money invested in that particular web hosting is wasted unless you have any side projects like micro-niche websites.

-Many web hosts hide that and try pulling more money from customer’s pocket.
-But SiteGround clearly displays it’s pricing and renewal cost after initial term ends.
+Many web hosts hide that and try pulling more money from customers’ pockets.
+But SiteGround clearly displays it’s pricing and renewal cost after the initial term ends.

-Same thing happens for disk space and bandwidth which is claimed to be unlimited by various small and big brands whereas SiteGround has shown how much SSD storage and bandwidth they provide.
-(Though they claim unmetered data transfer for shared hosting, they also have mentioned how much websites and visitors that particular plan can handle without any major problem.
-E.g. With StartUp plan (shared) you can host only one website, and it’s sufficient for ~10K visitors.)
+The same thing happens for disk space and bandwidth which is claimed to be unlimited by various small and big brands whereas SiteGround has shown how much SSD storage and bandwidth they provide.

 They have also said that their GoGeek plan will have fewer accounts on the server so you can get better performance.
 Simple sign up process and navigation throughout the hosting account is completely noob-friendly.